ibm-cloud-docs/cloud-databases/hosting-models.md

 **I want to scale my database's resources, but they don't seem to be scaling?**

 For Shared Compute instances, make sure to set the host flavor to `multitenant` and separately set your CPU and RAM values.
 For automatically scaling CPU (capped at 2 CPU), set the CPU to 0.
 To scale Isolated Compute, set the host flavor to your desired size; do not set CPU and RAM values since the Isolated size already includes allocations for both.
-For more, see [Scaling docs](/docs/cloud-databases?topic=cloud-databases-scale-instance).
+For more information, see the [Scaling documentation](/docs/cloud-databases?topic=cloud-databases-scale-instance).

 **My database is on a hosting model, even though my Terraform configuration didn't specify it.**